nicoespeon/abracadabra/CONTRIBUTING.md

 Style formatting is managed by [Prettier][prettier].
 It runs as a pre-commit hook, so you shouldn't have to worry about it 👐

+We also run [ESLint](eslint) as a pre-commit hook with the `--fix` flag, meaning that it should take care of little things that can be auto-fixed.
+If it prevents you from committing, check the error message.
+It's likely that you have left something that requires your attention, like an unused statement.

 There a few conventions that we'd like to keep consistent and are not automatically enforced yet.

 ### Structure of TS files